rtmalone/AstroObservationPrograms/content/observations/_index.md

 ---
-title: "Observations"
+title: "All Observations"
 ---

-A collection of my astronomical observations and astrophotography.
+A chronological list of all my astronomical observations across all programs.